 Understanding gauge in crochet is one of the most important things a beginner in crochet can know!
-If you have found yourself here you are probably wondering what the term “Gauge” means and why it is so important to following crochet patterns.
+If you have found yourself here, you are probably wondering what the term “Gauge” means and why it is so essential to following crochet patterns.

 What is Gauge?

 Gauge in crocheting refers to the number of stitches inside a specific length of pattern.
-For example, a pattern might say:
+For example, a double crochet pattern might say its gauge is:

-This means that if you have more or less than 12 stitches inside 4 inches (~10 cm) of your crocheted item, then the final size will be either larger or smaller than the designer intended.
+This means that you should have 12 rows and 12 stitches for every 4″ x 4″ of that pattern.
+If you have more or less than 12 stitches inside 4 inches (~10 cm) of your crocheted item, then the final size will be either larger or smaller than the designer intended.

 Why is Gauge Important?